 This is an initial look at microbial trends after a field sampling campaign in Summer - Fall 2023:

 Each data point represent a microbial community from a soil sample across the three forest locations.
 The separation between the three colors indicates significant differences between the microbial communities at the three sites.
-Future work will determine what community differences are driving the separation of the samples
+Future work will determine what community differences are driving the separation of the samples and how these are influenced by environmental factors.